unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 goals.
 --->

-### Class Meetings (15%)
+### Class Meetings (10%)
 The course semester has 15 weeks with **five 2-hour scheduled class meetings**.
 These class meetings are structured to create a learning environment supportive of your project work.
 Your responsibility is to be on time, participate in class discussion, share your progress, give feedback, ask questions, and reflect on your learning and project work.

+Course instructor evaluates this course requirement.

-### Writing Artifacts (15%)
+### Writing Artifacts (20%)
 Writing and revising drafts of your project paper or thesis manuscript is an iterative process with three milestones:
-* Outline (5%)
+* Outline (4%)
-* First draft (5%)
+* First draft (8%)
-* Almost final draft (5%).
+* Almost final draft (8%).

 You'll develop these drafts using the **Overleaf** platform and the Overleaf project set up for your project paper/thesis manuscript.
 The Overleaf project will be shared with your project/thesis advisor for easy communication and collaboration.

-The course instructor will guide you through this writing process and evaluate the three instances of drafting your project paper/thesis manuscript.
+The course instructor will guide you through this writing process and evaluate the three iterations of drafting your project paper/thesis manuscript.

 ### Work Progress (10%)
-Weekly progress outlines using **GitHub Kanban** project board and cards (and other means)  will help you plan your work, prepare for your meetings with your project/thesis advisor, and manage project development activities.
+- Weekly progress uses **OneDrive**, **GitHub Project Board**, or other means of sharing to help you
+  - Plan your work
+  - Prepare for your meetings with your project/thesis advisor
+  - Manage project development activities.

 Your project/thesis advisor will assess your work progress.

 ### Presentation (10%)
 You'll present your master’s project or thesis to your peers, project/thesis advisors,